-Procedure for evaluating dissertations
+Step 3: Procedure for evaluating dissertation

 - The candidate's dissertation is evaluated by each examiner individually.

 - When all the written reports of all the examiners have been received, a quality control committee under the chairmanship of the Vice-Dean (Research) considers all the examiners' reports and decides whether the Faculty might meaningfully proceed with an oral examination.
-This report and the examiners' original reports are sent to the supervisor.
-The supervisor may discuss the contents of the reports with his or her student, but should still keep the reports confidential.
+This report and the examiners' original reports are sent to the supervisor/co-supervisor.
+The supervisor/co-supervisor may discuss the contents of the reports with his or her student, but should still keep the reports confidential.
 Candidates are not allowed to have direct access to examiners' reports.

 - It is expected of the candidate to submit a full written report with a list of all the changes that have been made, to the Faculty Officer in the Dean's office.
 This report should be submitted at least six days prior to an oral examination.
-It should be approved by the candidate's supervisor(s) before submitting it to the Faculty Officer, and has to be forwarded, together with the latest version of the dissertation, to the examiners prior to the oral examination.
+It should be approved by the candidate's supervisor/co-supervisor(s) before submitting it to the Faculty Officer, and has to be forwarded, together with the latest version of the dissertation, to the examiners prior to the oral examination.

 - When a dissertation is referred back for further examination (and the oral examination therefore does not proceed), the study leader(s) and candidate are still not allowed to contact the examiners.

-Recommendation to Senate
+Step 4: Recommendation to Senate

 After a successful ORAL examination, the recommendations of the committee and the examiners' reports are sent to the Faculty Secretary and all the departmental chairs in the Faculty.
 During this period, an electronic copy of the dissertation is available in the Dean's office for perusal by faculty members.
 The Dean submits the recommendation of the examination committee and the individual examination reports to the Faculty Board.
 The Faculty Board makes a recommendation to the Senate for approval of the dissertation.